-Brain tumors are named after the cell type from
+A tumor is an abnormal growth of cells.
+Brain tumors are named after the type of cell from

-which they grow.
+which they grow— some are benign, others malignant.
 They may be primary (starting

 in the brain) or secondary (spreading to the